Rendszerguru/UIColor_G/README.md

 # UIColor_G
-Arma Reforger UI color to green
+Arma Reforger UI Color to green

-changed the entire UI color to green
+changed the entire UI Color to green

  (except: Tab, switch,
  I don't know how it can be solved yet)